VA Appeals Process Explained

-If you’ve received a denial letter or ratings decision you didn’t agree with from the Department of Veterans Affairs, you still have options.
+If you’ve received a denial letter or rating decision you didn’t agree with from the Department of Veterans Affairs, you still have options.
 It’s common for VA disability claims to be denied, and you can appeal.
-Here’s some advice on what you need to know on the VA appeals process.
+Here’s some advice on what you need to know about the VA appeals process.

 Deadline for Filing a Veterans’ Appeal